 In the long run, using Excel for inventory, is going to cost you, and your business.
 Not to mention frustrate your employees and, worst of all, your customers.

 You might be thinking to yourself “I’ve been keeping inventory in Excel and I haven’t noticed any problems.” congrats, but it’s a ticking time-bomb.

 Let’s delve into the issues that will eventually plague your business if you continue to use an Excel sheet for inventory management.

 Maybe you’ve figured out how to maintain store inventory in Excel and haven’t noticed any problems.

-let's look at the dangers lurking beneath one of the most used programs by businesses.
+let's look at the dangers lurking beneath using an Excel sheet for inventory.

 1. The Errors